 We have wings and a nest on wheels so we can be on the move!!
 We’ve headed to businesses for our podcasts and chirped on-location.
 We really enjoy getting out of the nest together and going to events, social gatherings, where we can chirp with people.
 We love to share our shenanigans and post pictures regularly across our collective social media sites!
 Community service is also very important to both of us.
 We love to give back!
 We have hosted many charity events including the LLS Man and Woman of the Year and a fundraiser for the Shalom House, a shelter for women and children.

 How can people find the podcast?

-The video podcast is on Chick2Chick.com, PennWatch.org, cbs21.com and YouTube.
+The video podcast is on Chick2Chick.com, PennWatch.org, and YouTube.
 It’s posted on Facebook, Twitter, Instagram and IGTV as @Chick2ChickUSA and we’re on LinkedIn.
 We are also on podcast audio channels Stitcher, Spotify, Podbean, GooglePlay, iTunes and TuneIn.
-Remember, a new podcast is published every Monday morning. #podcast #letschirp #realtalk #womensvoices Chick2Chick is produced by PennWatch Visuals.
+A new podcast is published every Monday morning. #podcast #letschirp #realtalk #womensvoices Chick2Chick is produced by PennWatch Media.